neoxic/lua-mongo/README.md

 # MongoDB Driver for Lua
 ------------------------

-_lua-mongo_ provides raw access to the MongoDB C Driver (http://mongoc.org) in Lua.
+_lua-mongo_ is a binding of the MongoDB C Driver (http://mongoc.org) for Lua.

-Please note that _lua-mongo_ is in beta which means that its API is likely to be backward-incompatible between versions.
+Please note that _lua-mongo_ is in beta which means that its API is likely to change between versions.

 ## Building and installation with CMake